exo-lang/exo/examples/README.md

 ```

+> When scheduling a new program, we often leave the `print(...)` command at the bottom and keep running the program to the see the output of the last scheduling step.

 ### Vectorizing the Output

 The reordered loops let us better see the opportunity to expose vectorizing in our program.
-At a high-level, we produce our outputs as a $6\times 16$ matrix which can be represented by 12, 8-wide vectors.
+At a high-level, we produce our outputs as a $6\times 16$ matrix which can be stored in 12, 8-wide vectors.
-Even though we're streaming in the `k` dimension, we know that the output will always be this size, so it is useful to allocate these registers and directly perform the computation on them.
+Since the size of the `k` dimension is unknown, we have to keep iterating on it, but we can make use of a register blocking strategy to vectorize our computation.

 To do this, we will use some more complicated scheduling operations in Exo.
 We encourage you to step through the transformation done by each operation by printing out `avx`: